shuup/shuup-guide/source/orders.rst

 To create an order through the Shuup Admin:

-1. Navigate to the Orders admin page by clicking `Orders` from the Shuup Admin menu.
+1. Navigate to the Orders admin page by clicking `Orders` under the `Orders` category from the Shuup Admin menu.

    .. image:: orders/orders-menu.png